crdcamp/HindSite/README.md

 L =  np.linalg.cholesky(covMatrix)
 ```

-After creating a new file called quantpy_youtube_example_testing.py, we'll edit the code to print this example from the above line.
+After creating a new file called quantpy_youtube_example_testing.py (just in case we gotta mess around with the code some more), we'll edit the code to print this example from the above line.

 ```
 [[ 0.01471784  0.
 0. 0.
 0. 0.        ]